Quality Policy Statement

 In addition North Eastern Community Hospital has medication administration policies and procedures in place which have been developed using best practice principles.

 North Eastern Community Hospital takes all medication errors very seriously.
 We encourage staff to report errors no matter how minor they may seem.
-All Medication incidents are investigated and actioned and any serious medication incidents are investigated thoroughly and monitored by the Medical Executive Committee.
+All Medication incidents are investigated and actioned and any serious medication incidents are investigated thoroughly and monitored by the Clinical Adverse Events Review Committee.

 Pressure injuries can be either wounds which form as a result of prolonged pressure to an area of skin or any skin injury whilst an inpatient.
 Pressure injuries are recognised worldwide as a common cause of harm to patients and could cause significant pain and discomfort which may result in a slower recovery for the patient.